Address

 Terrain: flat

-Places to rest: many benches
+Places to rest: many benches, tables and chairs

 Paths and walkways: all smooth surfaces